lowkc/eddie-ml/README.md

 Requires Python version 3.6 or later.
 Necessary packages are ``ase``, ``pyscf``, ``scipy``, and ``sympy``.

 ## Usage
 All structures are in the `data` folder.
 Codes can be found in the `model` folder.
+Kernels for use in GPR models are in the `kernels` folder.

 ### Generate a deformation density
 ```